Tariff Refund Check 2026: Who Qualifies, How Much You Could Get, and What the Law Actually Says

 Tariffs that were struck down by the Supreme Court and subsequently revoked include: the IEEPA-based reciprocal tariffs on most countries; the fentanyl-related tariffs on Canadian, Mexican, and Chinese goods; and the India-specific tariffs.

-Under the current post-SCOTUS tariff regime, the Yale Budget Lab projects that the average effective tariff rate represents approximately a $570 to $600 annual cost to the average household — a meaningful reduction from pre-ruling levels, but still a significant ongoing burden.
+Under the current post-ruling tariff regime, the Yale Budget Lab projects that the average effective tariff rate still represents approximately a $570 to $600 annual cost to the average household.
+A meaningful reduction from pre-ruling levels.
+But still a significant ongoing burden.

 📎 Source Link: Congress.gov — S.4093: Tariff Refunds for Working Families Act (119th Congress)